clemvg/portfolio_newsletter/DEPLOYMENT.md

     ```

 2.  **Check the Logs:**
-    Go to the Cloud Run section of the Google Cloud Console, find your job (e.g., `portfolio-newsletter-job-dev`), and inspect its logs.
+    Go to the Cloud Run section of the Google Cloud Console, find under the `Jobs` section your job (e.g., `portfolio-newsletter-job-dev`), and inspect its logs.
 You should see the output from the Python script, including "Job finished."

 ## Step 5: Destroy the Infrastructure